knative/docs/blog/docs/events/virtual-office-hour-12-2022.md

 **Who should join?**

 - You are curious about Knative and you are wondering where to start
+- You have questions about how to build something using Knative
 - You have great idea for Knative but you do not know where or how to share it
+- You want to meet other people using Knative
 - You want to get to know how Knative works inside and want to contribute to open source project

 **Possible topics for Contib fest:**